Swammers8/WBCE-v1.6.3-Authenticated-RCE/README.md

 # WBCE CMS <= v1.6.3 Authenticated RCE
 This is an Authenticated Remote Code Execution vulnerability I found when playing in TryHackMe's Hackfinity event.
-It was tested on versions 1.6.2 and 1.6.3 running on Ubuntu, and potentially affecting lower versions as wellBy default WBCE trusts any module uploaded to it.
+It was tested on versions 1.6.2 and 1.6.3 running on Ubuntu, and potentially affecting lower versions as well.
+By default WBCE trusts any module uploaded to it.
 The only check ran on the `.zip` module file is if it contains an `info.php` file.
 Exerpt from WBCE's `/admin/modules/install.php`:

 ```
 // Check if uploaded file is a valid Add-On zip file